andrewsalinas09/Hindsight/docs/scope-control.md

 ## Summary

-Scope control in v0 supports seven granularity levels, expressed through a layered API: decorator and context manager for the basic case, include/exclude patterns for filtering, skip blocks for inline exclusion, a config file for project-wide rules, conditional predicates for selective recording, and CLI flags for whole-program scope.
-Default exclusions ship with the tool so the simple case works immediately.
+Scope control in v0 supports six granularity levels with depth control for function-scoped recording, expressed through a layered API: decorator and context manager for the basic case, depth parameter for limiting recursion, include/exclude patterns for filtering, skip blocks for inline exclusion, a config file for project-wide rules, conditional predicates for selective recording, and CLI flags for whole-program scope.
+Default exclusions ship with the tool and are referenced by the explicit `defaults` token in user exclude lists, so users can extend or replace them unambiguously.
 A metadata tool exposes scope decisions to the LLM so users can debug their scoping when it surprises them.

 The design principle is that simple cases use the simple API and complex cases compose smaller pieces, with no cliff between them.
 Users should not have to read this document to use the tool — they should be able to write `@hindsight.record` and have something useful happen, then learn the rest as their needs grow.